op-de-kop/op-de-kop/src/en-US/index.md

 Location: To be announced

 **Costs**
-- Acrobatics class full cursus: € 165
+- Acrobatics class full course: € 176
+- Handstandtraining Wednesday full course:: € 120
-- Handstandtraining full cursus:: € 112.50
+- Handstandtraining Friday full course:: € 120
 - Handstandtraining single class: € 10

-holders of the Upas and students get a 25% discount.
+Holders of the Upas and students get a 25% discount.

 ## May - July 2022 course